oktadev/okta-blog/_source/_posts/2019-07-03-spring-boot-jpa.md

 ### Create Okta Users for Your Application

 Finally, we need to create two users.
 The first will be an ordinary user and the second will be an admin user.
-From the developers console, click on **Users** > **People** and then click on **Add Person**.
+Click on **Directory** > **People** and then click on **Add Person**.
 Fill out the form with the information for the ordinary (non-admin) user using the table below.
 Repeat this for the Admin user, also using the table below.

 |                           | Ordinary User           | Admin User              | Comments                                                                                                                           |
 |---------------------------|-------------------------|-------------------------|------------------------------------------------------------------------------------------------------------------------------------|